ViljaKristiansen/STRU_26_20/A2/README.md

 ## A2b – Identify Claim

 **Selected report:** 26-06-D-STR-Anon.pdf
 **Selected building:** Building 308

 ### Claim

+In Section 2.1, *Vertical*, on page 2 of Structural Report #2606, it is stated that the new columns are positioned to align with existing load-bearing elements, allowing loads to be transferred through the existing structure towards the foundation.

+Based on this statement, the selected claim is:

-The new structural system is intended to provide a continuous vertical load path through the new and existing load-bearing elements towards the basement and foundation level.
+> **The new structural system is intended to provide a continuous vertical load path through the new and existing load-bearing elements towards the foundation.**

 ### Motivation

-The structural report describes how new columns are positioned to align with existing load-bearing elements where possible, allowing additional loads to be transferred through the existing concrete structure towards the basement and foundation.

-This claim is suitable for further investigation using the IFC model, as the geometry and spatial relationships between structural elements can be analysed to identify potential vertical load paths.
+We will investigate whether a continuous potential geometric load path can be identified through slabs, beams, columns and walls on successive storeys in the IFC model.

+If a continuous path cannot be identified, the location will be flagged for further structural review.
+The check does not verify structural capacity, but identifies possible discontinuities and missing information in the model.

+This claim was selected because Building 308 combines a new timber structure with an existing concrete structure, making the load transfer between new and existing elements particularly important.

 ## A2c – Use Case